rugo/berlyne/README.md

 * Maybe refactor to make code nicer
 * Remove `vagrant_libs` folder

+Deploy new Problems:

+* Copy them into `problems` (probably in `/opt/berlyne/berlyne/problems`) folder, then add them via web interface.

 # Berlyne
 Berlyne is a trainings platform for applied IT security.